 The Little-Known Road Rule of Splashing a Bus Passenger with Mud in NSW

-It’s one of NSW’s most obscure laws to exist and chances are that you probably never even heard of it.
+It was one of NSW’s most obscure laws to exist and chances are that you probably never even heard of it.

-A driver is required to take due care to avoid splashing mud on anyone waiting at a bus stop, anyone entering or leaving a stationary bus or anyone in or on a bus if the bus is being used for public passengers or if the bus stop is a stop used for public passengers.
+A driver was required to take due care to avoid splashing mud on anyone waiting at a bus stop, anyone entering or leaving a stationary bus or anyone in or on a bus if the bus is being used for public passengers or if the bus stop is a stop used for public passengers.

 Taking ‘due care’ can be achieved simply by slowing the vehicle down or coming to a stop if necessary.

 Breaching this law carried a maximum penalty in court of $2,200- but only if the matter was elected to be heard in court by the motorist.

 However, it attracted an on-the-spot fine of $187.
 Upon payment of this fine, the matter would be put to an end.
 However, if you wish to dispute this, then a court-election can be made requiring you to appear in court.